5ch4um1/smbvga/ar9271/readme.txt

 https://forums.kali.org/showthread.php?28874-ALFA-AWUS036NHA-hacking-EEPROM-via-UART-JTAG&highlight=ar9271

-so, if i understand that right, that ar9271 is a small computer that loads it's operating system(?) aka firmware from that eeprom? or, is ist more like some configuration values? there is this issue which sounds SUPER interesting:
+so, if i understand that right, that ar9271 is a small computer that loads it's operating system(?) aka firmware from that eeprom? or, is it more like some configuration values? there is this issue which sounds SUPER interesting:

 https://github.com/qca/open-ath9k-htc-firmware/issues/44